tabsdata/tutorials/t01_csv_pub_sub/README.md

 ## 4.3 Trigger the pub/sub workflow

-The publisher function that we registered earlier creates a table called `CUSTOMER_LEADS`.
+The publisher function that we registered earlier creates a table called `customer_leads`.
 This table in turn has a registered subscriber.
 Together, this publisher/subscriber pair makes a simple data engineering workflow.
 When the publisher activates and updates the table, it will automatically trigger any subscribers for the updated tables.